mattia-cabrini/some.files/README.md

 ## Awesome

 Awesome Windows Manager configuration includes the self-launch of Konsole, Nitrogen (for background) and Compton.
 It is also configures Dmenu as launcher.
-VIm has been configured as the default editor, Alaccrity, as the default console.
+VIm has been configured as the default editor, Alacritty, as the default console.

 ### Dependencies